-To repeat the last point, it is really surprising how much you can learn from your kids.
+To repeat the last point, it is surprising how much you can learn from your kids.

 I asked my son about the Discord gaming communication tool they were using.
-At work we struggle to get people onto new technology.
-Here is a population of teenagers and young adults voluntarily doing what we haven’t got right years.
+At work we struggle to get people onto modern technology.
+Here is a population of teenagers and young adults voluntarily doing what we haven’t perfected after so many years.
 What have I learned from this?
 You can’t force people to use technology, you can just make it available and let them decide.
 I have now embedded this in my change management strategies at the office.